Mina Learns Chinese Books for Children with Pinyin and English

 Realistic stories about the author’s daughter

-We need more stories with relatable, Asian protagonists!
-While white and animal protagonists dominate children’s literature, only 8.7% of stories feature Asian protagonists.
+We need more stories with relatable Asian American characters!
+While white and animal protagonists dominate children’s literature, research shows that only 8.7% of stories feature Asian protagonists.

-The Mina Learns Chinese series celebrates common childhood experiences, such as attending school, bonding with grandparents, playing games, and more.
+The Mina Learns Chinese series celebrates common childhood experiences, such as going to school, bonding with grandparents, playing games, living with a pet, and more.

 Relevant vocabulary